 A monument to the Marquis of Pombal was erected in the centre of the square.
 The statue represents the Marquess of Pombal, governor of Lisbon between 1750 and 1777.
-He is depicted standing next to a lion, symbol of power and leadership.
+He is depicted standing next to a lion, a symbol of power and leadership.

 The square is surrounded by several corporate headquarters of important companies, including the largest Portuguese banks and some of the most famous 5-star hotels in the world.

 Marquis of Pombal Square is a good area to find accommodation.
 It's peaceful and very well connected to the rest of the city.